 - Monroe County Elected Officials (ky.gov)

-The following are links to Genealogy, Records and Resources pertaining to Monroe County.
+The following are web links to Genealogy, Records and Resources pertaining to Monroe County.
 These genealogy links fall into 3 categories: Professional Sites, Private Sites or Organization Sites.
 Some have free access some have to have a payment.
 This is basically a collection that has been gathered or submitted.
 I do not endorse or promote one genealogy site over another.
-Feel free to submit your own preferred Monroe County genealogy or family history associated sites.